sh0nf0x/inat-barcode/README.md

 # iNat Barcode Generator

 > ⚠️ **EARLY BETA** - This project is in early beta and additional testing is required.
+Generative AI was used to build the codebase.
 Please report any issues or unexpected behavior on GitHub.

 A Python GUI tool that creates ["movie barcode"](https://pypi.org/project/movie-barcodes/) style visualizations from iNaturalist observation data.
 The tool downloads images from CSV exports and converts them into a color-based barcode where each pixel represents the average color of an image.